eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

   - name: vpc-cni
   - name: coredns
   - name: kube-proxy

+iam:
+  withOIDC: true
 ```

-This is an in config file setting only and managed addons need to be defined when IPv6 is set.
+This is an in config file setting only.
+Managed addons need to be defined when IPv6 is set along with OIDC.
 The default value is `IPv4`.

 ## Change VPC CIDR